moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Such states will inevitably arise due to imperfections in the preparation procedure and due to the input photons being entangled with other degrees of freedom.
 These can include other photons or quantum memories.

-Mixed state of an input photon is described by the following density matrix,
+The mixed state of an input photon is described by the following density matrix,
 $$\rho_a = \sum_k u_k |1;\phi_k\rangle_a\langle1;\phi_k|_a,$$
 where the state of the photon is a mixture of pure single-photon states with spectral amplitude function $\phi_k(\omega)$, weighted by probability $u_k$.
 The normalization condition requires that $\sum_k u_k=1$.
 The two-photon input state can be written as
 $$\rho ^{\text{in}} _{ab} = \sum _{kk'} u_k v _{k'} |1;\phi_k\rangle_a |1;\varphi _{k'}\rangle_b \langle 1;\phi_k|_a \langle 1;\varphi _{k'}|_b.$$
 It is not necessary to repeat the entire calculation we did for pure states.
-Due to the linearity of quantum mechincs, we can immediately write the expression for the probability of coincidence as a sum of pure-state coincidence probabilities weighted by $u_k$ and $v'_k$,
+Due to the linearity of quantum mechanics, we can immediately write the expression for the probability of coincidence as a sum of pure-state coincidence probabilities weighted by $u_k$ and $v'_k$,
 $$p _{\text{coin}} = \frac{1}{2} - \frac{1}{2} \sum _{kk'} u _k v _{k'} \int d\omega_1\phi^\ast_k(\omega_1)\varphi _{k'}(\omega_1) \int d\omega_2 \varphi _{k'}^\ast(\omega_2) \phi_k(\omega_2).$$

 __Example 1: Gaussian wave packets__